-This view of Taliesin sees him as the bard of the Brythonic chieftain Urien in the sixth century kingdom of Rheged which extended from Strathclyde (around modern Glasgow) down into Cumbria in the northern part of the Lake District.
+The view of Taliesin which sees him as the bard of the Brythonic chieftain Urien who ruled the sixth century northern kingdom of Rheged can only be maintained, if at all, for a very few of the poems attributed to him.
 Of the mass of poems in The Book of Taliesin a few are still held to be possibly written by this poet.
 They mainly sing the praises of his lord in common with much of the poetry composed by tribal bards at this time.
 But The Book of Taliesin is a fourteenth century manuscript collection given that name when discovered in a library in the seventeenth century.
 So the poems in it are not, in the form we have them, from the sixth century but later copies.
 As, initially, no-one could read them, they were assumed to be the work of a poet writing in Old Welsh.
 By now it has been established that most of the poems must be much more recent than that and all are, in fact, written in Middle Welsh in the manuscript versions we have.

 If that was all that could be said, Taliesin would be no better known than Aneirin, another poet from what is now southern Scotland writing around the same time, who composed a series of elegies for the members of the Gododdin tribe who were wiped out in an attack on the Angles at the battle of Catraeth (modern Catterick in Yorkshire).
 That is, as with Aneirin, the debate about him would mainly be restricted to scholars attempting to date the poems from linguistic and historical evidence or discussing their contribution to the successive literary tradition in Welsh.

 But Taliesin, like Myrddin, a third poet identified with the same area, has been mythologised in a number of ways.
-And if the mythologisation of Myrddin as Merlin is at least clear and transparent, Taliesin has been transformed into a much more complex wizard for later generations.
+And if the mythologisation of Myrddin as Merlin is at least relatively clear and transparent, Taliesin has been transformed into a much more enigmatic figure for later generations.

 (2) The Legendary Bard

-It is disputed how many, if any, of the poems in The Book of Taliesin, the thirteenth century manuscript that collects poems attributed to him, are actually by the sixth century bard mentioned by Nennius in the Historia Brittonum.
+It is disputed how many, if any, of the poems in The Book of Taliesin, the manuscript that collects poems attributed to him, are actually by the sixth century bard mentioned by Nennius in the Historia Brittonum.
 It is known that some of them are by medieval bards donning the persona of Taliesin.
 The nature of the AWEN is mentioned in several of the poems and it is clear that there was an ongoing debate about the source of the AWEN between these bards.
-See the Medieval Welsh Bards page for examples from identified poets.
 Here are a few examples :

 Armes Prydein (The Prophecies of Britain) begins with the phrase 'Dygogan Awen ...'
 (Awen foretells ...).